SunsetFi/suntime-js/docs/03-type-coercion.md

 Symbols will be converted to runtime symbols, with their descriptions preserved.

-Note that due to javascript semantics, symbols from Symbol.for() will cause a sandbox symbol to be permenantly created and never GCd, while symbols created with the Symbol() function will have their proxies GCd when the originating symbol is.
+Note that due to javascript semantics, symbols from Symbol.for() will cause a sandbox symbol to be permanently created and never GCd, while symbols created with the Symbol() function will have their proxies GCd when the originating symbol is.

 #### Sandbox-defined symbols (round trip)